-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

-Digital advertising spend reached an estimated $325 billion in 2019 and, after a brief stall due to COVID-19, is expected to increase to $389 billion in 2021.

-Chances are, you’ll contribute to that with your SEO budget.
-But how much should you spend on SEO services?

-Don’t worry — you’re not alone.
-For many companies, digital is their primary marketing channel.
-Even so, many owners and executives still have a difficult time budgeting for online marketing.
+Many owners and executives still have difficulty budgeting for online marketing.

-It’s just as difficult on the provider’s side to develop a winning strategy and put the right price tag on it.

-In short, it comes down to a matter of positioning – how does your website compare to competitors?
-Your existing position and how fast you want to make progress are the top variables for determining a budget for SEO.

-In the end, it turns out that SEO is one of those things where you actually do get what you pay for.

-Businesses spending more than $500/month are 53.3% more likely to be “extremely satisfied.”
+Budgeting for SEO can be complex and influenced by factors like project scope, industry competition, and specific services needed.
+There is no universal calculator for calculating costs.

+This article explores key SEO pricing components and how to calculate and plan your budget.

-Is it any surprise that so many business owners are reluctant to invest in SEO?
-Most business owners have no idea how search marketing works.
-They are far too busy running their businesses to spend time learning SEO.
+Many business owners are reluctant to invest in SEO, often because they lack understanding of how search marketing works and are too busy running their businesses to learn about SEO.

-In most businesses, there is a standardized step-by-step process to get from point A to point B.

-Many assume that SEO works the same way.
-They treat it as a commodity and fall victim to the $99/month, “guaranteed page one” spammers, and scammers.
+Many business owners mistakenly assume SEO works the same way, treating it as a commodity.

+This misconception leads them to fall for low-cost offers like $99/month “guaranteed page one” services from spammers and scammers, which never deliver meaningful results.

-The Cost of Cheap SEO
+The Cost Of Cheap SEO

-I belong to a number of Internet Marketing Groups on Facebook.
-It’s truly frightening, the number of noobs posing as SEO professionals and taking on clients.
+I belong to several internet marketing groups on Facebook.
+It’s truly frightening the number of noobs posing as SEO professionals and taking on clients.

-It’s not uncommon to see a question like: “I just landed a client that wants to rank for [keyword x] – how do I do it?”
+It’s common to see a question like: “I just landed a client that wants to rank for [keyword x] – how do I do it?”

-A close second is the use of link schemes, specifically Private Blog Networks, without ever explaining the risk to clients.
+A close second is people using link schemes, specifically private blog networks and third-party pages known as parasite SEO, without ever explaining the risk to clients.
+Many use AI to generate content at a scale without fact-checking.

+However, AI can be a powerful tool when used ethically in SEO.

+AI helps automate data analysis, identify patterns, and streamline content creation and optimization, which in turn helps to reduce SEO costs.

 If business owners were just throwing money away by hiring an incompetent SEO, that would be bad enough.
 Unfortunately, the collateral damage from “cheap SEO” can go much deeper.